ashutoshmjain/rtm/src/madanMaholvi.md

 > http://creativecommons.org/licenses/by/3.0/
 >

 - The online presentation of the book is through an "open source" documentation tool "mdbook".
+You may click on three horizontal bars at the top left corner of the screen to open a side panel to access the poems sorted in a index style.
 - The open access project is hosted at [Github](https://github.com/ashutoshmjain/rtm)

 ### Recital